electrode-io/fynpo/packages/fyn/README.md

 It also has a special `fynlocal` mode that's a better [npm link] for handling local packages.

-If your development in Node.js are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your Node.js project is large and complex, then fyn may be helpful to you.
-Please read further to learn more.
+It's workspace aware and fits perfectly with the mono-repo concept.

 ## Enhanced `npm link`

 `fyn` has a `fynlocal` mode that's designed specifically to be a much better [npm link].
-It treats packages on your local disk like they've been published.
+It effectively makes your disk a npm registry by treating packages on your local disk like they've been published.
 You can install and use them directly, and quickly test changes iteratively.
+It fits perfectly with the mono-repo workspace concept.
 It would be very useful if you've ever done any of these:

 - Debug your application by inspecting code inside `node_modules`.
 - Live edit your package that's installed to `node_modules`, and then have to copy the changes out to commit.